openstack/cinder/HACKING.rst

 Cinder Specific Commandments
 ----------------------------

+- [N319] Validate that debug level logs are not translated

 General
 -------
 - Use 'raise' instead of 'raise e' to preserve original traceback or exception being reraised::